 Since the ETF space continues to grow at an unprecedented rate, it is becoming even harder for investors to tell which one is better.
 By 2019, total invested assets managed to reach an incredible $4 trillion.

 And as the market continues to grow in popularity, bringing in new ETF options, investors need to be more careful when evaluating their investments.
-You need to be careful that the money you invest in an ETF does not possibly sink to a new low.
+You should regularly monitor the performance of an ETF so you are not blindsided by any fluctuations.

 So before you choose to put your money into a specific ETF, you should consider various factors.
 Here are a few ways that you can better evaluate the funds that might be right for you.